marcioivan1/Graphique3D/README.md

 To start the program: python3.5 viewer.py

-During the simulation a rocket remains on the ground directs towards a other planet, press 'D' to launch it.
-She is heading to this planet and return to earth once arrived.
+During the simulation, a rocket remains on the ground and is directed towards another planet.
+Press 'D' to launch it.
+The rocket will head to this planet and return to earth once arrived.